Fear of flying: History

 Fear of flying was first discussed in the biomedical literature by a doctor in the UK at the end of World War I, who called it "aero-neurosis" and was describing pilots and crew who were or became anxious about flying.
 It was not much discussed until the 1950s and rise of commercial air travel and the vogue in psychoanalysis.
 Starting in the 1970s fear of flying was addressed through behavioral and cognitive approaches.

 Following the September 11 attacks, Americans chose to travel more by car instead of flying; because of the extra traffic, around 350 more people died in traffic accidents than would have normally occurred.

+A number of celebrities have suffered from a fear of flying, including former Arsenal FC and Netherlands footballer Dennis Bergkamp, famously dubbed the "non-flying Dutchman", Agnetha Fältskog, Travis Barker, who got into a plane crash in 2008, and early rock artist Ritchie Valens, who died in a plane crash less than a year into his fame.
+British comedian, Lee Mack has expressed his fear of flying publicly; an episode in his sitcom Not Going Out, entitled "Plane" is in reference to his fear of flying.
+David Bowie also expressed a fear of flying.

 Research directions

-As of 2016, the causes of fear of flying as well as the psychological mechanisms through which it were persists had not been well researched.
+As of 2016, the causes of fear of flying as well as the psychological mechanisms through which it persists had not been well researched.
 A few studies had looked at whether mechanisms like illusory correlation and expectancy bias were present in all or most people with fear of flying as well as other specific phobias; these studies have not led to clear outcomes.

 Research into the most effective ways to treat or manage fear of flying is difficult (as it is with other counselling or behavioral interventions) due to the inability to include a placebo or other control arm in such studies.